 Believe it or not, due to an extravagant marketing campaign in the 1970’s the consumption of fried chicken is at it’s greatest in December.
 Throughout the Christmas period KFC actually has to take reservations for its restaurants in Japan where the Japanese enjoy this fried Christmas tradition.

 Unlike the UK’s traditional turkey or ham we are used to seeing at Christmas time, many in Japan enjoy pre-ordering their fried chicken which is usually accompanied by a delicious Christmas cake or dessert.
-While only 1 percent of the population estimated to be Christian the power of advertising means it has become common practice to eat KFC during Christmas.
+While only 1 percent of the population estimated to be Christian the power of advertising means it has become common practice to eat KFC during Christmas, now there is even a professional car wrap to advertise any brands.

 3. Venezuela – Roller skating to mass on Christmas Eve